Mehdialmoo/Introduction_to_MachineLearning/README.md

 To set up the environment for these classes, you can follow these steps:

-1. Install [Python] on your system if you haven't already( or use google colab).
-You can download Python from the official website: (https://www.python.org/downloads/)
+1. Install [Python] (https://www.python.org/downloads/) on your system if you haven't already( or use google colab).
+You can download Python from the official website

 2. Install the required Python libraries.
 You can do this by running the following command in your terminal: